 Cost of living pay awards are considered on an annual basis and take account of market forces, economic climate measures of inflation and budgetary position.
 The council is not subject to national pay bargaining.
 Pay awards are negotiated locally with UNISON and subject to approval by Members.

 The council is committed to ensuring that the pay of its employees can sustain families and individuals and underpin a thriving economy.
-To support this commitment it is the Council’s aim to provide its lowest paid employees (excluding apprentices and those referred to above at b) to receive a wage rate which is better than the Statutory National Living Wage rate irrespective of the age of the employee.
-As a consequence, the lowest paid employees receive the Ashford Living Wage Allowance (ALWA) as a supplement to the employee’s hourly pay rate to provide a minimum rate of £9.18 per hour.
+To support this commitment it is the Council’s aim to provide its lowest paid employees (excluding apprentices and those referred to in paragraph 2b) to receive a wage rate which is better than the Statutory National Living Wage rate irrespective of the age of the employee.
+As a consequence, the lowest paid employees receive the Ashford Living Wage Allowance (ALWA) as a supplement to the employee’s hourly pay rate to provide a minimum rate of £9.27 per hour.
 The Council reviews the application of the ALWA on an annual basis.

 Apprentices are engaged to gain practical training in a job combined with study.
 The council is committed to making apprenticeships accessible to all and aims to pay a rate that is better than the respective Statutory National Living Wage and National Minimum Wage rates; the Ashford Apprentice Wage Allowance (AAWA) is currently set at 15 pence per hour higher than these rates.
 The AAWA is reviewed annually and applied to those employed by the Council on an apprenticeship.